1. Overview

 What is actually sent to Anthropic — stated plainly:

-- Opening a matter: the text of the originating Slack message is sent to Claude to extract structured fields and to draft intake follow-up questions.
+- Opening a matter: the text of the originating Slack message is sent to Claude to extract structured fields and to draft the First-Pass Review (intake follow-up questions posted into the thread).

-- Closing a matter: the full Slack thread (up to the most recent 200 messages) is fetched from Slack and sent to Claude to suggest the outcome, level of effort, outside-counsel flag, and estimated hours.
+- Closing a matter: the full Slack thread (up to 200 messages) is fetched from Slack and sent to Claude to suggest the outcome, level of effort, outside-counsel flag, and estimated hours.
+Logging a past matter likewise sends the full Slack thread to Claude to pre-fill the historical open- and close-out fields.

 - Natural-language Q&A: the user's typed question, recent conversation history, and structured matter metadata are sent to Claude.
 The Opening Notes, Closing Notes, and reopen-reason database fields are not included in these Q&A prompts.